koyuawsmbrtn/preinstall/README.md

 # preinstall.sh

-Script I use to preinstall my favourite software on freshly installed Linux installations.
-This script only works with Ubuntu!
+Scripts I use to preinstall my favourite software on freshly installed Linux installations.
+These scripts only works with Ubuntu or Ubuntu-based distributions!